ElliotBlackstone/automotive-ssd-object-detection/README.md

 In the first image, two of the traffic lights are labels twice and in the second image, a house is labeled as a truck.
 These labeling mistakes are present throughout the dataset but occur infrequently.
 See file [EDA_car.ipynb](/EDA_car.ipynb) for exploratory data analysis.

+## Custon Image Class
+The `ImageClass` dataset of [CarImageClass.py](/CarImageClass.py) wraps training images and COCO/VOC-style annotations into a PyTorch `Dataset` that works cleanly with torchvision v2 transforms and detection models.
+It scans a target directory for `.jpg` files and a single `.csv` annotation file, builds a `class_to_idx` mapping, and groups rows by filename so each index returns one image and all of its boxes.
+For a given index, it decodes the image, looks up the corresponding rows, and returns `(img, target)` where `img` is a CHW tensor and `target` is a dict with `boxes` as `tv_tensors.BoundingBoxes` in absolute `xyxy` pixels, `labels` as integer class indices, `image_id`, and optionally per-box `areas` computed after any geometric transforms.
+The constructor supports sub-sampling via `file_pct` and a fixed `rand_seed`, and the helper `make_train_test_split` builds stratified, group-wise train/test splits by filename so that images from the same file never appear in both sets.
+A visualization method, `show_with_box`, can overlay both ground-truth and predicted boxes (in several coordinate conventions) on the decoded image, which is useful for quickly inspecting annotation quality and model outputs.

 ## Preprocessing

 After downloading the [dataset](https://www.kaggle.com/datasets/sshikamaru/udacity-self-driving-car-dataset), follow the steps in the [preprocessing_car.ipynb](/preprocessing_car.ipynb) notebook.